G20 backs fundamental reform of corporate taxation

 British business lobby group the CBI said it supported an examination of the loopholes that the OECD said facilitated profit shifting but questioned whether the OECD had "proven serious base erosion and profit shifting issues caused by these structures".

-Mark Nebergall, President of the Software Finance & Tax Executives Council, which represents companies including tech giant Microsoft, dismissed the accusations of profit shifting often levelled against his industry and warned there was a risk any OECD action would fall foul of "the law of unintended consequences".
+Mark Nebergall, President of the Software Finance & Tax Executives Council, which represents companies including tech giant Microsoft (MSFT.O), dismissed the accusations of profit shifting often leveled against his industry and warned there was a risk any OECD action would fall foul of "the law of unintended consequences".

 But Pascal Saint-Amans, Director of the OECD's Centre for Tax Policy, said the existing rules, which date back to the League of Nations in the 1930s, had led to a "golden era" of tax avoidance.